esertbas/mailenablearchiever/README.md

 MailEnable Archiever Tool for Windows.
 ============

-At the moment preparing initial version of tool.
+At the moment preparing initial version of tool, now you can <a href='#'>download from here</a> the binary files, while I do prepare codes for github :)

 CHANGES
 ============